atwing/atwing.github.io/_posts/2017-07-24-assistant-on-pi.markdown

 ### Step 1: Preparation & SSH connection
 To start off, we first need to install the Google Assistant on a Raspberry Pi which will be the main focus of this post.
 Google provides a great guide for the installation, I started off [**here**](https://developers.google.com/assistant/sdk/develop/python/hardware/setup).
 Conveniently, I already have a Raspberry Pi 3 Model B with Raspbian Jessie installed which I use for my home surveillance system.
 I will access my headless Raspberry Pi via [**SSH**](https://www.raspberrypi.org/documentation/remote-access/ssh/), so except for the power supply no additional wiring will be necessary for now, when using the WiFi connection - gotta save the cable clutter for later!
-With the option to comfortably controll the Raspberry Pi from my notebook, I connect to it via SSH in Terminal.
+With the option to comfortably control the Raspberry Pi from my notebook, I connect to it via SSH in Terminal.

 ### Step 2: Audio configuration